Jagatees/hdb_analysis/README.md

 Unlike random train-test splits, our **time-based approach** prevents **data leakage from future transactions**, making the prediction process more realistic.
 ## 🏆 Best Model Performance

-We evaluated multiple models, and here are the top 11 ranked accordingly by loss percentage:
+We evaluated multiple models, and here are the 11 models ranked accordingly by loss percentage:

 | Rank | Model                                 | R² Score | RMSE       | MSE               | MAE        | Loss Percentage % |
 |---|---------------------------------------|----------|------------|-------------------|------------|-------------------|